digbmc/coll-news-site/_projects/corpus.md

 alt:

 caption: # info that appears on homepage
-  title: OUr Corpus
+  title: Our Corpus
-  subtitle: Subtitle here
+  subtitle: about the college news corpus
   thumbnail: # screenshot for your visualization.
   alt: college news corpus
 ---